convisoappsec/conviso-docs/docs/integrations/powerbi.md

 Implementing pagination ensures you can efficiently handle and process large volumes of data from the Conviso Platform within PowerBI, enabling you to create comprehensive reports and visualizations based on the complete dataset.

-## Paginating Multiple Pages to a Table​ in PowerBI
+## Paginating Multiple Pages to a Table in PowerBI

 Paginating multiple pages to a table in PowerBI allows you to retrieve and consolidate data from various pages of the Conviso Platform API into a single table.
 T

 his is particularly useful when the data you need spans multiple pages and you want to combine it for comprehensive analysis and reporting within PowerBI.

-**To paginate multiple pages to a table​ in PowerBI, follow these steps:**
+**To paginate multiple pages to a table in PowerBI, follow these steps:**

 **Step 1 -** After following the previous steps for ["Using pagination"](#using-pagination-in-powerbi), select the **"Enter Data" (1)** option to see the **“Create Table” (2)** window: